OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_entities.md

 * **Primitive**: A primitive type such as a text field or an integer;
 * **Enumeration**: An enumerated type of the model;
 * **Reference**: A reference to another entity on the platform;
 * **Collection**: Another entity that will act as a 'sub-entity' of this one.
-Must be of a compatible type: Events or Commitments in a Document, and Generic Entities (only those marked as non-root) in any entity type.
+Must be of a compatible type: Events or Commitments in a Document, Commitment or Event, and Generic Entities (only those marked as non-root) in any entity type.

 Afterwards, you must fill the following information (not all the fields apply to all attribute types):
 * **Name**: the name of the attribute (needs to be unique inside the entity);